UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 type: slides
 ---

-# What is data visualization?
+# What is Data Visualization?

 Notes: At its core, data visualization is about representing numbers with graphical components.
 These include many components, such as